virtualagc/virtualagc/yaShuttle/ported/README.md

 Tokens are printed out one by one by the `OUTPUT_WRITER` module, with the function `ATTACH` figuring out the spacing between the tokens.
 The current token in a `CALL ATTACH(PNTR)` is indicated by `PNTR`, with `STATE_STACK[PNTR]` being the token itself, `SAVE_BCD[PNTR]` being the text of the token (if it's something like an identifier or a literal that has a variable textual value), and `TOKEN_FLAGS[PNTR]` representing ... well, some flags associated with the specific instance of the token.
 (As opposed to `GRAMMAR_FLAGS[]`, which would give flags generically associated with the token type rather than the specific instance of the token.)

-Each token printed has both a possible "pre-spacing" and a possible "post-spacing".
+Each type of token has both a possible "pre-spacing" and a possible "post-spacing" for printing.
 The post-spacing is computed by `ATTACH` and temporarily stored in a global variable called `LAST_SPACE` for use during the *next* call to `ATTACH`.
 So when a call to `ATTACH` is made for a given token, `ATTACH` determines what the pre-spacing for the token should be *sans* `LAST_SPACE`, then combines that computed pre-spacing with `LAST_SPACE` in some manner to obtain the spacing it actually uses in front of the token.

 The theoretical pre-spacing *sans* `LAST_SPACE` comes from a global array of constants called `SPACE_FLAGS`, which has an entry for each token type.
 (Actually, it's more complex than that:  entry 0 is unused, entries 1-142 are the flags for tokens appearing on the M-line, and entries 143-244 are the flags for the tokens appearing on the S- or E-lines.)

-Each 8-bit entry in `LAST_SPACE` encodes two separate 4-bit values.
+Each 8-bit entry in `SPACE_FLAGS` encodes two separate 4-bit values.
 The high-order nibble is the theoretical pre-spacing, while the low-order nibble is the theoretical post-spacing.
-The documentation describes the nibble values as:
+The *documentation* describes the nibble values as:

- 0. Always wants a space, if not overridden by "the other" token.
+ 0. "Always wants a space, if not overridden by the other token."
- 1. Only wants a space if the "other token" wants one too.
+ 1. "Only wants a space if the "other token" wants one too."
- 2. Never wants a space.
+ 2. "Never wants a space."
- 3. Always gets a space.
+ 3. "Always gets a space."

-The documentation doesn't define what it means by "the other" token.
-I assume it means the preceding token in the output.
+In point of fact, though, if you examine the values in `SPACE_FLAGS`, we find that the nibbles are always 0, 1, 2, or 5.
+There are no 3's.
+It appears to me as though the 5's may originally have been 3's, but were replaced when somebody noticed that it would enable processing the pairwise cases by simple arithmetic rather than by complicated lookups or DO CASE statements.
+Well, it's a working hypothesis.

 The `TOKEN_FLAGS` array contains 16-bit values with, as I said, each entry corresponding to a token in the current line.
 Each entry is parsed into bit-fields, as follows: